NotJustPCs/PHP-Signature-Generator/readme.md

     [[IF-MOBILE]][[MOBILE]][[ENDIF-MOBILE]]

-For booleans, such as a checkbox, you can use a default value that is displayed (but not editable) if the user wants to:
+For Booleans, such as a checkbox, you can use a default value that is displayed (but not editable) if the user wants to:

     [[IF-WEBSITE]]http://www.example.com[[ENDIF-WEBSITE]]